kristianmandrup/authorize-mw/README.md

   normalize: ->
 ```

+## PermitRegistry

+Each time a permit is created, it is registered in the PermitRegistry by name.
+If the permit is not named explicitly,
+it will be named `Permit-0`, `Permit-1` etc. Only the first permit of a given name is registered.
+Any attempt to later store another permit of the same name will cause an error.

+TODO: allow `force` flag parameter to override old permit?

+You can clear all permits using `PermitRegistry.clear-all!` and you can clean all permits of rules using `PermitRegistry.clean-all!`

+Currently the `PermitRegistry` is implemented as a singleton, but in the future it will be a class to allow for multiple permit registries and
+ then selecting one to be used for a given environment.
+Ideas are welcome...

+Note: Code + Tests need some refactoring to support this new design!

 ## Permit

 The Permit class holds a list of all the registered permits in `Permit.permits`.
 You can get a named permit using `Permit.get(name)`.
 The `matches` method is used to see if the permit should be used for a given access-request.